Brussels shared cars victim of vandalism

 February 20, 2023

 Parisians will have to go to the polling stations in their arrondissements to vote for or against keeping shared e-scooters on April 2nd.
 Paris City Hall has announced this.
-Parisian e-scooter operators have denounced this decision and the organization by the city council of this unprecedented vote This content has been archived.
-Log in or […]
+Parisian e-scooter operators have denounced this decision and the organization by the city council of this unprecedented vote or referendum, in ballot boxes and not online. […]

 Bolt’s shared e-scooters ‘avoided 20 million car km in 2022’